axllent/mailpit-website/content/docs/configuration/smtp.md

 ## SMTP with SSL/TLS

 TLS (often referred to as SSL/TLS) is a different protocol that requires **all** protocol communication to be done over TLS.
-This is slightly more secure than STARTTLS, but requires a SMTP client with fill SSL/TLS support.
+This is slightly more secure than STARTTLS, but requires a SMTP client with full SSL/TLS support.
 To start the SMTP with TLS an additional flag `--smtp-require-tls` (env: `MP_SMTP_REQUIRE_TLS=true`) must be added:

 ```shell